Beta This is new guidance. Complete our quick 5-question survey to help us improve it.

 - accessibility testing - to check that people with disabilities can use your service

-- acceptance and unit testing - to check that your code works as intended
+- acceptance and unit testing - to check that your code works as it should do and you expect it to

-You may find it’s useful to hire experts from outside your team, especially for some types of testing, eg penetration testing.
+You may find it’s useful to hire experts from outside your team, especially for some types of testing (for example, vulnerability and penetration testing).

 You may find these guides useful: